didiiinnn/sas01-kel5-laprak/SAS Praktikum 1/Laporan Praktikum Modul 1.md

     ```
     systemctl restart networking.service
     ```
-- Alternatif apabila tidak terganti IP nya :
+- Alternative if the IP is not changed:
     ```
     shutdown now
     sudo lxc-start -n debian_php5.6
     sudo lxc-attach -n debian_php5.6
     ```

-- Cek IP apakah sudah ganti ataukah belum menggunakan ifconfig
+- Check the IP whether it has changed or not using ifconfig

     ![B1](asset/Picture18.png)

-- Masuk ke direktori sites-available pada nginx debian_php5.6
+- Go to sites-available directory on nginx debian_php5.6
     ```
     cd /etc/nginx/sites-available
     ```
-- Buat file baru bernama lxc_php5.6.dev
+- Create a new file named lxc_php5.6.dev
     ```
     touch lxc_php5.6.dev
     ```